Now Accepting Nominations: Mandel Symposium

-We need your input!
-Help identify Cleveland’s emerging Jewish leaders for the 2017 Mandel Symposium, one of the premier leadership development programs of the Jewish Federation of Cleveland.
+Help identify Cleveland’s emerging Jewish leaders for the 2019 Mandel Symposium, a premier leadership program of the Jewish Federation of Cleveland.

 Here’s how you can help.
 Please take a moment to consider who you know who may be qualified and interested, and nominate them for the attached Mandel Symposium by completing a nomination form (one form per candidate).
 The information you provide will be extremely valuable as the Mandel Symposium Selection Committee embarks on its work.

 Nominations may be completed online, faxed to 216-593-2901, or emailed to Jill Pupa (email@example.com), Federation’s Director of Leadership Engagement, by Monday, October 22.
 For more information, please contact Jill at 216-593-2888.

 Thank you for helping to ensure the vitality of our vibrant Cleveland Jewish community!

 Please Note: Although there is no age limit for the Symposium, the age range generally falls from late 20’s to mid 40’s.

 2019 Mandel Symposium participants will:

 - Learn from local and national experts about issues facing our community

 - Build peer relationships to become part of the network of informed, next generation Jewish leaders

 - Participate in hands-on experiences showing how community dollars help those in need at all stages of life